guardian/csnx/docs/rfcs/migrating-dcr.md

 ## Rationalising NPM dependencies across the existing DCR / AR monorepo

-We currently have a yarn workspace containing DCR and common rendering.
-AR dependencies are handled using NPM still.
-AR relies on some dependencies from the root package.
+The `dotcom-rendering` repo currently contains a yarn workspace containing DCR and common rendering and AR, whose dependencies are handled using NPM.
+AR consumes some undeclared dependencies from the root yarn workspace.

 Common-rendering is only consumed by AR.